windmill-labs/windmilldocs/docs/apps/4_app_configuration-settings/1_app_component_library.md

 />
 <br/>

-To add a component to a horizontal split pane, you can either click on `Insert` while you selected the horizontal split pane, or your can move an existing component by selecting it and from `Settings` go to `Move to other grid`.
+To add a component to a horizontal split pane, you can either click on `Insert` while you selected the horizontal split pane, or your can move an existing component by copy/pasting it.

 #### Horizontal Split Panes configuration